Murder warrant issued in 2005 disappearance of Ashley Parlier

 Detectives say Haulman’s family worked for the U.S. government and he lived in different locations, including Battle Creek from fall 2002 until mid-2009.

-While interviewing the suspect, detectives say Haulman admitted to having an argument with Ashley at a home in Emmet Township.
+Detectives say Haulman admitted to having an argument with Ashley at a home in Emmet Township.
 He told detectives he had assaulted her, knocked her unconscious, and drove her to a remote area.
 There, he hit her in the head with a piece of wood until she died, and later got rid of his blood-covered clothing.

+Ashley's sister, Nicole Campen, says her parents both died in 2020.
+They will never get the closure their family has so desperately searched for for the last 16 years.

+"He didn’t just kill my sister.
+He destroyed my parents.
+He ruined their lives back in 2006.
+And it never got better,” Campen said.

 Haulman is in custody in Pennsylvania for a 2018 murder in Luzerne County and a 2020 murder in the same county.
+Campen says she wished Haulman had been caught sooner.
+Campen and detectives say, however, a monster was hiding in plain sight.
+He had never been on law enforcement's radar until this year.

+“We’re a small family from Battle Creek Michigan.
+This happens on TV.
+This happens on Investigation Discovery.
+This doesn’t happen in your real life,” Campen said.

 Investigators say Haulman served time in jail in reference to a death on May 29, 1999, in Ramstein, Germany.